dessertlab/EVIL/README.md

 ## Experiments
 We provide the code to replicate the experiments of the paper.
 In particular, the repository contains the code to generate assemby/Python exploits with CodeBERT and Seq2Seq models.
 We also added the code to run the pre-processing and post-processing phases.
-The detailed steps to replicate the experiments are described in the [Installation.md file](https://github.com/dessertlab/EVIL/blob/main/INSTALL.md).
+The detailed steps to replicate the experiments are described in the [INSTALL.md](https://github.com/dessertlab/EVIL/blob/main/INSTALL.md) file.

 ## Appendix
 The folder *EVIL/Appendix* contains detailed information on the 20 encoders and decoders used in the test set.